19eighties/blog/_posts/2015-04-11-Travis-Tierno-Fake-The-Hundreds.md

 ### UPDATE

-There is an extensive thread linked below where "David R" asks where the set came from after buying it from Tierno in a Facebook group.
-A member "Martian Commander" claims he worked for Topps and worked on that very set wanting to know where the set came from as well.
+There is an extensive thread at the [Non-sport Update Forum](http://nonsportupdate.infopop.cc/eve/forums/a/tpc/f/954605353/m/2577004176) where member "David R" asks where the set came from after buying it from Tierno in a Facebook group.
+Another member "Martian Commander" chimed in claiming he worked for Topps and worked on The Hundreds set with the company also poster there wanting to know where the set came from as well.
 The inquiry was made almost a year before the fraud was discovered.

-It is now known Adam Levine is "Martian Commander" and was in contact with Tierno sometime last year entrusting him with distributing promo cards to the community along with giving him other exclusive goods.
-Levine had been given a package of **Adam** Bomb themed goods by Tierno and his friends to secure relations for community group giveaways, but some amount of those items were being sold or traded for by Tierno instead.
+It is now known **Adam** Levine is "Martian Commander" and was in contact with Tierno sometime last year entrusting him with distributing promo cards to the community along with giving him other exclusive goods.
+Levine had been given a package of **Adam** Bomb themed goods by Tierno and his friends to secure relations for community group giveaways, but a portion of those items were being sold or traded for by Tierno instead.
 Levine no longer works for Topps.

 #### Quote from Adam Levine